SergioCoboLopez/Workshop_ESA/docs/installation/Before_install.md

 ## Before installing
 [GoldSim](https://www.goldsim.com/)  only works on Windows operating systems.
 Virtual machines are not generally recommended.
 GoldSim is a proprietary software and you will need a license to use it.
+Please ensure that your computer meets the [system requirements](https://media.goldsim.com/Documents/Software/RelNotes.htm) for the program.

 ## License
 For this workshop, we will have some student licenses available for this generously provided by GoldSim.